joebb97/joebb-website-source/content/blog/ping-pong-concurrency.md

 I figured it'd be interesting to see what this task looks like in different programming languages, so I decided to code it in my four favorite programming languages (python, rust, golang, c++, in that order) to get a sense of their concurrency libraries.

 My methodology was to only use native concurrency primitives supported by the languages.
-Additionally, if a language supported message-passing concurrency via channels as well as traditional Hoare monitors, I wrote an implementation with both models.
+Additionally, if a language supported message-passing concurrency via channels as well as traditional Mesa monitors, I wrote an implementation with both models.

 Let's now take a look at the examples.
 The source code is available in my [sandbox monorepo](https://github.com/joebb97/sandbox)(just run `$ find . -name ping_pong -type d` to locate the specific directories).